igaurab/dotfiles/README.md

            Driver          "intel"
            Option          "Backlight" "intel_backlight"
   EndSection

 ```

 ## i3 showing default icons and themes

 If you have been using i3 alongside other de, i use cinnamon btw, you might generally see that it will not load your icon themes and others that you have set.
 To can change this visually by using `lxappearance` command.
+To install lxappearance

+`sudo apt install lxappearance`

 If you are using anaconda along with spaceship theme: